jbalooshie/covid-19-vaccine-hesitancy/README.md

 ### Description of preliminary data preprocessing

-### Description of preliminary fearure engineering and preliminary feature selection, including their decision-making process
+### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

 ### Description of how data was split into training and testing sets